 The causes of schizophrenia are unknown.
-Risk factors for the development or trigger for the disease include family history, having an autoimmune disease, elderly father, pregnancy and birth complications, malnutrition, any toxin or viral infections that effect brain function and taking mind-altering drugs as a teen or young adult.
+Risk factors for the development of the disease include family history, having an autoimmune disease, elderly father, pregnancy and birth complications, malnutrition, any toxin or viral infections that effect brain function, and taking mind-altering drugs as a teen or young adult.

 Schizophrenia : What is Schizophrenia?
 QuizQuestion

 Schizophrenia is the most disabling mental illness.See Answer

 Anxiety DisordersAnxiety as a medical condition is characterized by worry, fear, nervousness, shortness of breath, sleep problems and other symptoms.
 Diarrhea, tremors, and rapid heart rate are some physical symptoms of severe anxiety, which may arise from a mental or physical condition, drug use, or some combination of these causes.
 Treatment can include medication and psychotherapy.

 Clinical DepressionWhat is clinical depression?
 Learn about symptoms, causes, risk factors, diagnosis, treatment, and when to seek medical care.

 What Can Trigger Schizophrenia?If you are predisposed to schizophrenia, recreational drug use or stressful life events may trigger it.
 It also may come on its own, usually in adolescence or young adulthood.
 Schizophrenia is a brain disorder that affects how a person thinks, feels, and behaves.
 People who have schizophrenia may lose touch with reality and see or hear things that aren't there or believe things that aren't true.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.